Miami Nation of Indiana: History

 In 1980 the Indiana legislature, who recognized the eastern Miami, voted to support federal recognition.
-In July 1984 the Indiana Miami filed a formal petition for federal recognition with the Bureau of Indian Affairs; however, on July 12, 1990 they were informed the group did not meet two of the seven criteria needed to achieve federal recognition: "sufficient evidence of governance" and "evidence of a distinctive community."
+In July 1984, the Indiana Miami filed a formal petition for federal recognition with the Bureau of Indian Affairs; however, on July 12, 1990, they were informed the group did not meet two of the seven criteria needed to achieve federal recognition: "sufficient evidence of governance" and "evidence of a distinctive community."
 Additional documentation was provided to substantiate the petition, but the Bureau of Indian Affairs confirmed the determination against federal recognition for the tribe on June 9, 1992.
 Subsequent legal efforts failed to reverse the decision.

-In 1991 Indiana's US Senator Richard Lugar introduced a Senate resolution (S.R.
+In 1991, Indiana's US senator, Richard Lugar, introduced a Senate resolution (S.R.
 538) to recognize the Indiana Miami at the federal level, but he withdrew support due to constituent concerns over gambling rights.
 Under the Indian Gaming Regulatory Act (1988) Native Americans were allowed to establish casinos on their lands in states that allowed Class III gambling.
 Federal recognition of the Indiana Miami would allow the tribe to establish casino gambling in Indiana; however, the Indiana legislature debated and rejected casino gambling in the state in the late 1980s and early 1990s.
 Federally recognized tribes in other states have established gambling casinos and related facilities on their sovereign lands.

-On July 26, 1993 federal judge Robert Miller ruled that the federal government recognized the Indiana Miami in the 1854 treaty and did not have the authority to terminate status in 1897.
+On July 26, 1993, federal judge Robert Miller ruled that the federal government recognized the Indiana Miami in the 1854 treaty and did not have the authority to terminate status in 1897.
 He also ruled that the statute of limitations had expired to appeal their status, which triggered a series of further rulings on the case.
 But in 1996, the Miami Tribe of Oklahoma changed its constitution to permit any descendant of people on certain historical rolls to join, and since then hundreds of Indiana-based Miami have become members.
-Today the Oklahoma Miami tribe has about 5,600 enrolled members.
+Today the Oklahoma Miami tribe numbers over 7,000 citizens.
 However many other Indiana-based Miami still consider themselves a separate group that has been unfairly denied separate federal recognition.
-The Supreme Court of the United States refused to review the tribe's appeal in 2002..The Miami Nation of Indiana does not have federal tribal recognition, but the state legislature introduced Senate Bill No. 311 in 2011 to formally grant state recognition to the tribe, with the sole authority to determine its tribal membership.
+The Supreme Court of the United States refused to review the tribe's appeal in 2002.
+The Miami Nation of Indiana does not have federal tribal recognition, but the state legislature introduced Senate Bill No. 311 in 2011 to formally grant state recognition to the tribe, with the sole authority to determine its tribal membership.
 The bill did not advance to a vote.

 The Meshingomesia Cemetery and Indian School Historic District in Pleasant Township, Grant County, Indiana, was listed on the National Register of Historic Places in 2013.